 Click the title above for more detail on Foreign Climes.

-Please be sure to leave your comments on Amazon!
+Please be sure to leave your comments at Amazon, Goodreads, and other online venues.

 Afia Satar is studious, modest, and devout.
 The young daughter of a landholding family in northern Pakistan, Afia has enrolled in an American college with the dream of returning to her country as a doctor.
 But when a photo surfaces online of Afia holding hands with an American boy, she is suddenly no longer safe—even from the family that cherishes her.